Enforcement through the courts

 What level of expertise can a patent owner expect from the courts?

 The judges handling IP cases are “highly proficient” and “fully conversant” with the relevant IP laws applicable in the country.
-Judges with IP experience or expertise handle IP cases, and hence a reasonable level of expertise may be expected from the courts.
+Only judges with experience or expertise in the field handle IP cases, and hence a reasonable level of expertise may be expected from the courts.

 Are cases decided by one judge, a panel of judges or a jury?

 The first-instance civil action is decided by a single judge in India.
-However, the appellate courts are often the division bench or a bench comprising of more than two judges.
+However, the appellate courts are often the division bench or a bench comprising of two or more judges.

 If jury trials do exist, what is the process for deciding whether a case should be put to a jury?